nmeum/riscv-utils/README.md

 provided.
 The Scheme files in the `riscv/` directory are mostly(?)
 R7RS compatible.
-It should be possible to use them with any standard compliant Scheme implementation which provides an [SRFI-151 module][sfri-151].
+It should be possible to use them with any standard compliant Scheme implementation which provides an [SRFI-151][srfi-151] module.
 Just load the files you want to use using `(load "riscv/<file>.scm")` from your Scheme REPL.

 If your favorite Scheme implementation is [CHICKEN][call-cc], read on.

 ## Installation

 In addition to standard compliant(?)
-Scheme source code, this repository also contains the required files for using the code as a [CHICKEN Scheme][call-cc] [egg][call-cc eggs].
+Scheme source code, this repository also contains the required files for using the code as a CHICKEN Scheme [egg][call-cc eggs].
 However, since the code is still in very early stages of development I haven't published it as an egg yet.
 Nonetheless, an egg can be built locally using:

 	$ chicken-install -test